dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 9.4 Effect of radiation: Blue skies and red sunsets 349

-Therefore, the air molecule acts like a filter that takes in (some of the) incoming sunlight and produces scattered light, altering the distribution of colors—similar to how a circuit changes the amplitude of each incoming frequency.
+Therefore, the air molecule acts like a filter that takes in (some of the) incoming sunlight and produces scattered light, altering the distribution of colors — similar to how a circuit changes the amplitude of each incoming frequency.
 However, unlike the low-pass 𝑅𝐶 circuit of Section 2.4.4, which preserves low frequencies and attenuates high frequencies, the air molecule amplifies the high frequencies.

 Here are the sunlight and the scattered spectra based on the 𝜔4 filter.
 Each spectrum shows, by the area of each band, the relative intensities of the various colors.
 (The unlabeled color band between red and yellow is orange.)
 I